eevenden/Analysis_of_Carbon_Recovery_following_Fires_in_the_Apalachicola_NF/README.md

-# Analysis of Carbon Recovery following Fires in the Appalachicola NF
+# Analysis of Carbon Recovery following Fires in the Appalachicola National Forest

 The purpose of this script to to use advanced Python packages to create a dataframe from multiple geospatial raster layers.
 The dataframe will then be used for data visualization and regression analysis.
 The aim of this analysis is to see how